Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap

-Several limits are already well studied. $J_S\!=\!J_D\!=\!0$ enjoys a full $\SUf$ symmetry, and one channel of $\SUf$ bath is known to exactly screen the $\SUf$ impurity moment \cite{Andrei_1983_Solution, Parcollet_1998_overscreened, zhou_kondo_2024}.
+Several limits are well studied. $J_S\!=\!J_D\!=\!0$ enjoys a full $\SUf$ symmetry, and one channel of $\SUf$ bath is known to exactly screen the $\SUf$ impurity moment \cite{Andrei_1983_Solution, Parcollet_1998_overscreened, zhou_kondo_2024}.
 Increasing $J_S\!=\!J_D$ in either sign breaks $\SUf$ into commuting spin-$\SUt$ and valley-$\SUt$ groups.
-As $J_S \!=\!
-J_D \!>\!
-0$ grows, $T$ gradually disappears from the low-energy space.
-Consequently, the bath spins $s\!=\!\uparrow\downarrow$ degrade to two degenerate channels that carry valley-$\SUt$ moments to screen the valley triplet.
-The solution is also a FL \cite{nozieres_kondo_1980, Andrei_1983_Solution}.
-Physics at $J_S \!=\!J_D \!<\!0$ is equivalent to $J_S\!=\!J_D\!>\!0$, except with the roles of ``spin'' and ``valley'' exchanged.
+As $J_S \!=\!J_D \!<\!
+0$ becomes more negative, $S,D$ gradually disappears from the low-energy space, leaving an effective $\SUt$ spin-1 two-channel Kondo model, which is FL at low energy \cite{nozieres_kondo_1980, Andrei_1983_Solution}.
+Physics at $J_S \!=\!J_D \!>\!0$ is equivalent to $J_S\!=\!J_D\!<\!0$ with the roles of ``spin'' and ``valley'' exchanged.
 Since removing or recovering either triplet does not interrupt the exact screening, we conclude that the full diagonal line $J_S\!=\!J_D$ is FL.

 As valley-$\SUt$ is not guaranteed in real materials, $J_{S}\neq J_D$.
 Depending on which multiplet is the lowest, we divide the parameter space into three regimes.
 In the triplet regime ($J_{S,D} \!<\!
-0$), splitting occurs in the high-energy subspace, not affecting FL at low energies.
+0$), splitting occurs in the high-energy subspace, not affecting the low-energy FL phase.
 In the doublet ($0 \!<\!
 J_D,J_S \!<\!
 J_D$) or singlet ($0 \!<\!
 J_S$, $J_D \!<\!
 J_S$) regimes, however, splitting can eventually remove the Kondo resonance.